Mark Brnovich: Other

 From 2017 to 2018, Brnovich was the Chairman of the Conference of Western Attorneys General, a non-partisan organization of Attorneys General.
 Brnovich chose to focus his Chair's Initiative on cyber security and data privacy.

 From 2017 to 2018, Brnovich was appointed to Protecting America's Seniors: Attorneys General United Against Elder Abuse, a bipartisan group of state attorneys general The initiative was established to focus on strengthening efforts nationwide to combat elder abuse.

 In December 2017, Brnovich was recognized by the Arizona Capitol Times as a "Leader of the Year" in the category of Public Safety.
 The Capitol Times stated: "It's his non-political work in the area of law enforcement and consumer protection and advocacy that is earning Brnovich a lot of praise.
-In addition to going after fraudsters and scammers, Brnovich has zeroed in on the opioid epidemic, busting suspected opioid rings and in a bold move, charging a major manufacturer of the drug of deceptive practices designed to reap profits at patients' expense."
+In addition to going after fraudsters and scammers, Brnovich had zeroed in on the opioid epidemic, busting suspected opioid rings and in a bold move, charging a major manufacturer of the drug of deceptive practices designed to reap profits at patients' expense."

 Brnovich worked with Representative Shawnna Bolick to draft a bill allowing human and sex trafficking victims to take civil action against their perpetrators.
 The bill was signed into law in March 2021.

-On March 28, 2025, President Donald Trump nominated Brnovich as the next ambassador of the United States to Serbia, but later withdrew it in October 2025.

 2022 U.S. Senate race

 In June 2021, Brnovich launched a campaign for the Republican primary for the United States Senate in the 2022 election.
 Considered a frontrunner in the primary, Brnovich was criticized by former President Donald Trump for not seeking to overturn the Arizona election results from the 2020 U.S. presidential election, which Trump lost to Joe Biden.
 After almost a year of holding a solid polling lead, in May 2022, Brnovich was surpassed in the polls by self-funded candidate Jim Lamon.

-On June 2, 2022, Trump endorsed Republican candidate Blake Masters in the primary.
-On August 2, Masters won the Republican primary.
-Masters went on to lose to Democrat Mark Kelly.
+U.S. Ambassadorship nomination

+On March 28, 2025, President Donald Trump nominated Brnovich as the next ambassador of the United States to Serbia, but later withdrew it in October 2025 before it could be sent to the U.S. Senate for a hearing.

+Personal life and death

+Mark Brnovich was married to Susan Brnovich, a United States district judge of the United States District Court for the District of Arizona.
+They had two children.

+On January 12, 2026, Brnovich died after having a heart attack at his home in Phoenix.
+He was 59 years old.
+His family announced his death the following day.
+Following his death, Governor Katie Hobbs ordered flags at all state buildings to be lowered to half-staff.